3 Ways to Get Reliable Internet on the Jobsite

 Of course, if you are not currently planning on upgrading your truck, dedicated mobile hotspots can be purchased on their own.
 They work pretty much the same as a truck’s built-in hotspot, broadcasting a LTE signal from the satellite of a service provider.
 However, these devices offer much more flexibility than a truck hotspot.
 They can be plugged in and set up anywhere, keeping the signal strong and consistent as you move from room to room.
 You’ll pay a monthly fee for a plan that could range anywhere from 500 MB’s of data to unlimited data.
 This NETGEAR hotspot has a screen on the front that lets you know how much of your plan’s monthly data allowance has been used up.

 It’s very important to make sure that the hotspot you purchase works with networks that provide service to your area.
-Some devices are exclusive to specific providers, like this one from Verizon.
+Some devices are exclusive to specific providers.
 If you buy that hotspot and Verizon doesn’t service the places where your jobsites are located you’ll be stuck back at square one, internet-less.

 Get Connected, Stay Connected